Zane Adnan

-Zane William Adnan (born May 22, 2005) is an American-born Indonesian player who is playing for the Amherst Mammoths of the New England Small College Athletic Conference (NESCAC).
+Zane William Adnan (born May 22, 2005) is an Indonesian college basketball player for the Amherst Mammoths of the New England Small College Athletic Conference (NESCAC).

 High school career

 Adnan played varsity for four years.
 In his time with Bullis School he won the 2023 IAC Regular Season and also tournament champions.

 National team career

 Adnan, only 18 years of age called up by the Indonesia national team to play in the International Basketball Invitational (IBII), played for 18 minutes, Adnan scored 13 points, 4 rebounds and 4 assist against Indonesia Patriots.